We practice law to create a better society and protect people from harm.

 We believe we can contribute most effectively when we apply our legal expertise to organisations working in the public interest, particularly those working to strengthen awareness of our constitution and human rights and those organisations working to support a robust civil society.
+We support:

 - Wikipedia because it is important that everyone is able to learn and access information.